Trading Taxes in the US

 Our team recommend these 4 brokers for US traders:

-Intraday income tax will depend on which category you fall into, ‘trader’ or ‘investor’.
-Unfortunately, determining this is complex and often done on a case-by-case basis.
+Intraday income tax depends on which category you fall into, “trader” or “investor.”
+Unfortunately, determining this classification is complex and often done on a case-by-case basis.
 The IRS discusses how it distinguishes traders from investors in its guidance for individual filers.

-As such, strict guidelines are set out across tens of thousands of pages of tax law, regulations and IRS guidance, which also considers decisions in relevant case law.
+As such, the relevant standards are derived from tens of thousands of pages of tax law, regulations, and IRS guidance, along with decisions in relevant case law.

 Investor

-Those who do not qualify as a ‘trader’ will likely be seen as an investor in the eyes of the IRS.
-This comes with a less advantageous day trading tax rate in the US.
+Those who do not qualify as a “trader” will likely be treated as an investor in the eyes of the IRS.
+This generally results in less favorable tax treatment for active trading activity in the US.

 Most investors report sales of securities on Form 8949 and Schedule D (Form 1040).
-Many common investment expenses that used to be ‘miscellaneous itemized deductions‘ subject to a 2% of adjusted gross income (AGI) floor are no longer deductible for federal income tax purposes under current law, although investment interest expense can still be deducted on Schedule A to the extent of net investment income.
+Many common investment expenses that used to be “miscellaneous itemized deductions” subject to a 2% of adjusted gross income (AGI) floor are currently no longer deductible for federal income tax purposes under current law, although investment interest expense can still be deducted on Schedule A to the extent of net investment income.

 Because investing is generally not treated as a trade or business, investors ordinarily cannot claim the home-office deduction, and many expenses for equipment and tools used to manage personal investments are no longer deductible as miscellaneous itemized deductions under current federal law.